floemmel/PowerBiDesktopTraining/README.md

 In this step you will create your data model by connecting the tables and create calculations.
 This should take around 10 mins.

 First of all, select the _Model view_ in Power BI Desktop.
 Power BI will automatically try to detect relationships between your tables, and should have linked them based on ProductID.
+If you create other reports with different models you might need to manually link them.
 You can double click on the relationship or select _Manage relationships_ to view it and do changes if necessary.
 In this example, no changes should be required.

 Go to the _Data view_ and check the imported data.
 Verify if the currencies are formatted correctly, if not you can select _Column tools_ and adapt the currency to the right format.
-Do this for the _Revenue_ column in Sales and the _Price_ column in Products.
-In the Sales table, select the _Country_ column and categorize it as Country in the Column tools.
+Do this for the _Revenue_ column in Sales and the _Price_ column in Products (Note: As part of the data transformation you already had adapted the currency format, however only the generic data format, not the specific currency).
+In the _Sales_ table, select the _Country_ column and categorize it as **Country** in the Column tools.
 A little globe icon should appear next to the column name in the data pane.

 We will now create some calculations.
-Select the Sales table, then click _New measure_ in the _Table tools_ menu to add a measure.
-Create the following measures:
+Select the Sales table in the data pane, then click _New measure_ in the _Table tools_ menu to add a measure.
+Create the following measure:

 ```
 Number of Sales = COUNTROWS(Sales)
 ```

+Then repeat the process to create a second measure:

 ```
 Total Sales = SUM(Sales[Revenue])